 Heart block can cause the heart to beat in a dangerously irregular manner.
 When Lyme disease is untreated, the chance of manifesting Lyme carditis increases.
 Thus, health professionals emphasize the importance of both prevention and being treated as soon as possible.

 Fortunately, Lyme carditis typically resolves quickly with antibiotic treatment.
+The prognosis is excellent.

 More information: CDC: What you need to know about Lyme carditis